terencetaothucb/Pulse-Voltage-Response-Generation/README.md

 The experiment is divided into the following three steps: capacity calibration, SOC conditioning, and pulse injection.
 ### Step 1 : Capacity Calibration
 We use the widely-adopted constant current (CC) discharge method as the gold standard for determining the capacity of retired batteries.
 Even considering the different initial state of charge (SOC) distributions of retired batteries, we use a unified method of first constant current constant voltage (CCCV) charging and then CC discharging to determine the capacity of retired batteries.
 First, the retired batteries are charged to the upper cut-off voltage using a 1C constant current, then charged using constant voltage until the current drops to 0.05 C.  The batteries are then discharged to the lower cut-off voltage using a 1C constant current.
 We use the actual discharge capacity as the calibrated (true) battery capacity and then let the battery rest for 20 minutes before SOC conditioning and pulse injection.
 Here the term C refers to the C-rate, determined by the current value required by a 1h full charge or discharge of a battery.
+The sampling frequency during step 1 is 1 Hz.
 Cathode Material|Nominal Capacity (Ah)|Cut-Off Voltage for Dis/Charging (V)|
 |:--|:--|:--|
 |LMO|10|2.0/4.2|